 Regional and global issues

-Australia and Bangladesh work closely on a range of common strategic interests in regional and global fora, including as members of the Indian Ocean Rim Association (IORA) and the Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime.
-Bangladesh is the current Vice Chair (2019-21) and future Chair (2021-23) of IORA.
+Australia and Bangladesh work closely on a range of common strategic interests in regional and global forums, including as members of the Indian Ocean Rim Association (IORA) and the Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime.
+Bangladesh is currently the Chair of IORA.

 Bangladesh is a member of the South Asian Association for Regional Cooperation (SAARC), of which Australia is now an observer, and plays an active role in the Bay of Bengal Initiative for Multi‑Sectoral Technical and Economic Cooperation (BIMSTEC), to promote trade, investment, tourism and regional prosperity and stability.

-More broadly, Australia and Bangladesh play active roles in forums such as the Commonwealth, the World Trade Organisation and the UN.
-We have shared Commonwealth values including human rights, democracy, the rule of law, sustainable development environment gender equality and women’s empowerment, education and health; and international peace and security as set out in the Commonwealth Charter.
-Bangladesh has provided large numbers of personnel to UN peacekeeping operations around the world, including in Cambodia, Bosnia, Somalia, Haiti, East Timor and current missions in Africa.
-In 2020, Bangladesh is in the top two troop contributing countries to peacekeeping operations around the world.
+More broadly, Australia and Bangladesh play active roles in forums such as the Commonwealth, the World Trade Organization and the United Nations (UN).
+Bangladesh has provided large numbers of personnel to UN peacekeeping operations around the world, including in Cambodia, Bosnia, Somalia, Haiti, Timor-Leste and in Africa.
+In 2021, Bangladesh was the top contributor of personnel to UN peacekeeping operations.